A breach itself is bad enough, but the time it takes an organization to discover and contain that breach is where the

 And the costs associated with breaches are staggering.
 For US-based companies, the average cost of a breach now runs $7.9 million according to the 2018 Global Cost of Data Breach report from Ponemon Institute.
 For financial services, the average is $12 million.
 And for the healthcare and technology sectors, it’s $14 million.

 The time it takes to identify a data breach and contain a breach is one of the single most important factors to total costs.
 But while organizations able to contain a breach save an average of $1 million compared to those that can’t, the average time between breach and containment is rapidly growing due to the increasing severity of attacks.

 As it stands, 96% of all breaches start with a malicious email, with new attacks increasing by the day.
 But the tools used by most organizations to remediate successful attacks and any subsequent breaches are woefully out of date, even when email operations have migrated to the cloud.
 Even leading Security Orchestration and Automated Response (SOAR) products lack out-of-the-box, email specific workflows that are necessary for fast and effective email phishing incident response.

-Enter Agari Incident Response, the first and only purpose-built phishing incident response solution for post-delivery remediation within Microsoft Office 365 environments.
-By integrating with the cybersecurity industry’s leading third-party forensic tools and automating investigation and remediation workflows, Agari Incident Response helps organizations slash phishing response times by up to 95%.
+Enter Agari Phishing Response, the first and only purpose-built phishing incident response solution for post-delivery remediation within Microsoft Office 365 environments.
+By integrating with the cybersecurity industry’s leading third-party forensic tools and automating investigation and remediation workflows, Agari Phishing Response helps organizations slash phishing response times by up to 95%.

 All of which can save thousands of hours of SOC analyst time, contain breaches before damage is done, and be incredibly helpful to staying financially strong and away from the bad press cycle—especially when you consider the new threats that 2019 will bring.